sourcegraph/about/retrospectives/index.md

 ### Collect feedback

-Create a new Google Doc with an appropriate title (e.g. "3.2 retrospective") that is editable by everyone who is participating in the retrospective.
+Create a new Google Doc with an appropriate title (e.g. "3.2 retrospective") in the [Retrospectives folder](https://drive.google.com/drive/u/0/folders/1UiNZujRgsThPFkHoWJvymlsNDsBRtn6O) that is editable by everyone participating in the retrospective.
 Paste in the following agenda:

 ```
 Purpose: [SHORT DESCRIPTION OF THE SCOPE AND PURPOSE OF THIS RETROSPECTIVE]